SpencerCDixon/SpenceBoy/Docs/readme.md

 - [x] Set up a separate library to store standard lib functionality
 - [x] Set up a basic CMake test
 - [ ] Add ROM conformation tests to ensure I'm compliant as possible
+- [ ] Remove CMake Tests for my own harness which does difs on traces of different .gb files (checksums intermediate and dump at end??)

 ## Standard Lib